 Develop Lifelong Relationships

 Finally, house-sitting is not a vacation and it will push you outside of your comfort zone.
 We find the most successful house sits for us are those where both parties treat it like a partnership more than an employee/boss relationship.
 House-sitting works because both parties have “skin in the game.”
-Yes, home owners are trusting us to act as stewards for the lives they have built but it also requires trust on our end.
-We invest time and money getting to far away locations and the more open the line of communication, the better.
-There is always a leap of faith involved but the excitement and uncertainty is what keeps it interesting.
-An open mind and a sense of adventure are mission critical.
+Yes, homeowners are trusting us to act as stewards for the lives they have built but it also requires trust on our end.
+We invest time and money getting to faraway locations and the more open the line of communication, the better.
+There is always a leap of faith involved but the excitement and uncertainty are what keep it interesting.
+An open mind and a sense of adventure are mission-critical.
 Living like a local is easier said than done at times, but always worth the risk.

-From remote locations in the Southern Hemisphere, to glittering cities in Europe, to our own back yard, we are forever changed by this simple yet transformational opportunity.
-Each place we spend time, we leave a part of ourselves.
+From remote locations in the Southern Hemisphere to glittering cities in Europe, to our own backyard, we are forever changed by this simple yet transformational opportunity.
+In each place we spend time, we leave a part of ourselves.
 When we establish real relationships with people, roots take hold naturally and in the most unforeseen places.
-Our roots are far-reaching, casting a global canopy that will give our family independence and infinite hearths in which to return to when a homecoming seems imminent or inspired.
+Our roots are far-reaching, casting a global canopy that will give our family independence and infinite hearths to which to return when a homecoming seems imminent or inspired.

-As the sun dropped over the Tasman Sea, we walked back to the farm where we are currently house sitting.
-Our path illuminated by Sirius and Canis Major, new stellar points of reference in a once foreign sky, on a journey enriched by the opportunity to literally “walk in someone else’s shoes.”
+As the sun dropped over the Tasman Sea, we walked back to the farm where we are currently house-sitting.
+Our path was illuminated by Sirius and Canis Major, new stellar points of reference in a once foreign sky, on a journey enriched by the opportunity to literally “walk in someone else’s shoes.”